 Roger R. Dmochowski, MD

-Department of Urology, Vanderbilt University Medical Center, Nashville, Tennessee, USA
+Department of Urology, Vanderbilt University Medical Center, Nashville, TN, USA

 Dr. Roger R. Dmochowski is Professor at the Department of Urology and Vice Chair of the Department of Surgical Sciences at Vanderbilt University in Nashville.
 He is also Clinical Assistant Professor in Surgery at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.
 He is director of the pelvic reconstructive fellowship program at Vanderbilt.
 His administrative responsibilities include Executive Medical Director of Quality and Safety for Vanderbilt University Health System, Associate Chief of Staff Vanderbilt University Hospital, and Medical Director of Risk Management Vanderbilt University Medical Center.
 Dr. Dmochowski received his medical degree from the University of Texas Medical Branch at Galveston.
 He completed an internship and residency in surgery and urology at the University of Texas Medical School at Houston and at the M.D.
 Anderson Hospital and Tumor Institute in Texas.In addition, Dr. Dmochowski is subspecialty fellowship trained in female urology, neurourology, urodynamics and reconstructive urology – training which was completed at Kaiser Hospital Los Angeles.
 He is board certified in urology and female pelvic medicine and reconstructive surgery.